nginx/unit-docs/source/installation.rst

 Go environment.
 Available configuration options:

 --go=pathname
-    Specific Go executable pathname.
-Also used for :ref:`build and install
+    Specific Go executable pathname, also used for targets in :ref:`make
     <installation-bld-src-ext>` commands.

     The default value is :samp:`go`.